lawrennd/referia/backlog/bugs/2025-05-28_index-missing-from-mapping.md

 ### 2025-05-28

 Reviewed the implementation.
 Decision: explicitly add the index column to the mapping after generating it from the columns.
 This will ensure the mapping is complete and meets user expectations.

+### 2025-05-28

+Identified that the fix needs to be implemented in lynguine's `data.py` file.
+Closing this backlog item and creating a new one in the lynguine repository.